Dhruva Space: Capability and Infrastructure

 Dhruva Space currently operates out of a 22,000 square-foot facility in the Begumpet area of Hyderabad.
 The workspace houses specialised facilities such as two Class 10,000 Cleanrooms, a Helmholtz Cage, mechanical and avionics labs, and an operational ground station and mission control centre.

-On 14 October 2023, Dhruva Space shared a first look at the company's upcoming 280,000 square-foot facility to be situated in the outskirts of Hyderabad that will design, engineer, assemble, integrate and test large-scale spacecrafts weighing up to 500 kilograms.
-These spacecrafts include satellite platforms and subsystems, satellite orbital deployers, ground station antennas, and more.
+On 14 October 2023, Dhruva Space shared a first look at the company's upcoming 280,000 square-foot facility to be situated in the outskirts of Hyderabad that will design, engineer, assemble, integrate and test large-scale spacecraft weighing up to 500 kilograms.
+These spacecraft include satellite platforms and subsystems, satellite orbital deployers, ground station antennas, and more.
 The facility completion will be done in a multi-phase manner over multiple years; and the first phase – to be ready by mid-2025 will be 120,000 square feet, which includes a 30,000 square foot Spacecraft Solar Array Assembly Line.